 7. Thread Spool Huggers

 Tired of tangled threads?
 Dirty ends?
 Try these, they really work, and the cost is very low!
-This is indeed something I could not live without, especially that they are really cheap.
+This is indeed something I could not live without, especially since they are really cheap.
 And they work!

 Inexpensive gifts for sewers